-Concentration Risk
+• Concentration Risk

 The Executive Board recognizes the risks that may arise from the lack of diversification of investments.
-The Investment Managers therefore aim to ensure their asset allocation results in an adequately diversified portfolio.
+The Investment Manager therefore aims to ensure the asset allocation results in an adequately diversified portfolio.
 Some investment exposure is obtained via pooled vehicles.
 The concentration risk target of no more than 60% of the portfolio held in any single asset class is monitored by management.